sap-tutorials/Tutorials/tutorials/odata-dd-4-metadata/odata-dd-4-metadata.md

 </Schema>
 ```

-If we stare at this for a moment, we see that this relation:
+If we stare at this for a moment, this relation is expressed beautifully:

 ```text
 +----------+  N:1 +------------+